whipowill/d2-plugy-qol/README.md

 ### HELP WANTED!

-Sadly, the Act 1 mercs can't equip quivers and I don't have the skills to fix it (requires DLL work).
-Also sadly, I don't yet know how to make the hex edit that fixes merc running animation when out of combat in v1.13d (clue [here](https://d2mods.info/forum/viewtopic.php?t=63030)).
+Act 1 mercs can't equip quivers and I don't have the skills to fix it (requires DLL work).
+Also, I don't know how to make the hex edit that fixes merc running animation when out of combat in v1.13d (clue [here](https://d2mods.info/forum/viewtopic.php?t=63030)).

 If anyone knows how to fix these issues, open a ticket and let's discuss!
 I'd be so grateful.